Removing a Gas Fire

 Can You Remove A Gas Fire DIY?

-As mentioned, unfortunately this work can only be undertaken by a gas safety registered engineer.
+As mentioned previously, this is a job that can only be undertaken by a gas safety registered engineer.
 Aside from its illegality, removing a gas fire DIY can risk fire and the inhalation of dangerous gases.

 gas safety symbol